Handling Potentially Unwanted Products (PUPs)

 Viewing the List of Products

-1. From your Red Canary homepage, go to Analytics > Applications.
+1. From your Red Canary homepage, go to Customizations > Applications.

 2. Use the search bar to filter the list, or sort using the column headings.